ikraamg/TRMNL-HA/trmnl-ha/ha-trmnl/docs/API.md

 # API Reference

-Complete API reference for all public modules and functions in the Puppet add-on.
+Complete API reference for all public modules and functions in the TRMNL HA add-on.

 ## Table of Contents